bell-kevin/queue/README.md

 # queue
 Create a project that practices queues and stacks.
-Look at the projects in Fig 10.11, the Chipotles Queue project, and Figures 10.13 a, b, and c, the Driveway Parking program, as references.
+Look at the projects in Fig 10.11, the Chipotles Queue project, and Figures 10.13 a, b, and c, the Driveway Parking program, as references. from Introduction to Programming with Java A Problem Solving Approach, Second Edition by John Dean and Raymond Dean

 Instructions for the code to create and work with a queue: